ikekonglp/TweeboParser/README.md

 ##NEWS
 ```
+June 5, 2016 -- You can skip the download of pretrained models if you have done that properly.
 April 1, 2016 -- We support both Python2 and Python3 now!
                  Big thanks to Nikhil Kini (https://nikhilnkini.wordpress.com/) who figured this out!
 Feb 5, 2016 -- Changing to c++11, we support both Ubuntu and MacOS now!